dijonsauce/CIMilestoneProject01/README.md

 Welcome to McCluckin', America's fastest and finest dining experience!
 <!---Yummy yummy there's cock in my tummy!--->

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is the main marketing website for McCLUCKIN'.
+It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers & partners.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>